tabs/png

 Bridport 12 miles; 23 mins

 A nice shopping town with a good range of independent shops and few large chain stores.
-It has a busy street market on Wednesdays.
+It has a busy street market on Wednesdays and Saturdays.
 The town has one main shopping street with more shops down a side road.
 Morrisons, Lidl, Waitrose

 Dorchester 18 miles; 28 mins